kstenerud/concise-encoding/cbe-specification.md

 **Examples**:

- * `[83 61 62 63]` = the string "abc" (short form - length is part of the type field)
+ * [`83 61 62 63`] = the string "abc" (short form - length is part of the type field)
- * `[90 06 61 62 63]` = the string "abc" (chunked form - length is a separate field)
+ * [`90 06 61 62 63`] = the string "abc" (chunked form - length is a separate field)

 #### Chunked Form

-In chunked form, array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own [header](#chunk-header) containing the number of elements in the chunk and a continuation bit that tells if more chunks follow the current one:
+In chunked form, array data is represented as a series of chunks of data, each with its own [header](#chunk-header) containing the number of elements in the chunk and a continuation bit that tells if more chunks follow the current one:

     [(array type) (chunk-header-a) (chunk-elements-a) (chunk-header-b) (chunk-elements-b) ...]